Miranda Hanson provides an insight into the challenges and tips when preparing for a marathon.

 The Majors are the series of six of the most renowned world marathons that attract thousands of participants each year.
 If we are to judge by the data provided from the Copenhagen marathon that had been organized since 1980, the marathon boom may be reversing.

 Namely, there has been a drop in the number of young participants in recent years and an increase in the older age groups that are signing up for the marathon.
-In fact, in the age group of people from 50 to 70, there has been an increase of nearly 60% in the last half a decade.
+In the age group of people from 50 to 70, there has been an increase of nearly 60% in the last half a decade.
 It’s another proof that age is not a limiting factor in this running discipline.

 The gear you will require

 Unlike other sports, the marathon is rewarding in the sense that you do not need to invest much in gear.
 You’ll get a number at the check-in counter at the start line, but the rest of the gear is up to you to choose.
 Perhaps the most important single item of clothing are the sneakers.
 They need to be extra comfortable because they will carry you to the finish line.

 As far as the shorts and the T-shirt are concerned, use fabrics that will allow your skin to breathe.
 Perspiration and rehydration are two of the most important “actions” that you need to take care of.
 A marathon is a serious challenge to your health, as deaths are, unfortunately, not unheard of.

 Apart from drinking enough water during the marathon, you should also eat some food.
 There are sports drinks and gels that you can intake while running without the need to stop and chew them.
 After the marathon is over, wait at least half an hour before you eat a meal loaded with proteins and carbs to restore energy.